Johanna (film)

 Johanna is a 2005 Hungarian musical drama film directed and co-written by Kornél Mundruczó and produced by Béla Tarr.
 It was screened in the Un Certain Regard section at the 2005 Cannes Film Festival.
 The plot of the film is a retelling of story of Joan of Arc set in a hospital.
 The musical character of the film is operatic, with the characters speaking entirely in song, with two main characters being dubbed by singers.

+Premise

+Johanna, a young drug addict, falls into a deep coma after an accident.
+Doctors miraculously manage to save her from death’s doorstep.
+Touched by grace, Johanna cures patients by offering her body.
+The head doctor is frustrated by her continued rejection of him and allies himself with the outraged hospital authorities.
+They wage war against her but the grateful patients join forces to protect her.